awsdocs/aws-systems-manager-user-guide/doc_source/walkthrough-powershell.md

 ```

 **Get command information with response data for the instance**
-This command returns the output of the specified command from the previous `Send-SSMCommand`:
+This command returns the output of the specified command from the previous `Send-SSMCommand`\.

 ```
 Get-SSMCommandInvocation `